paulhamsh/SparkMIDICaptain/README.md

 # Spark MIDI Captain

 Use ESP32, Spark amp and Midi Captain pedal
 Now two versions, one for ESP32 and separate USBHost board, the other for an ESP32 S3 with onboard USB Host capability (plus an OTG cable)
+See https://github.com/paulhamsh/SparkMIDI for all ther other information about this project.

 ## Dependencies: